pgattic/rust-emu/README.md

-# Rust-nes
+# Rust-NES

 Just a hobby NES emulator.
-Trying to be cycle-accurate.

 ## Purpose

 I am attempting to make this emulator as hardware-accurate as possible, for two reasons:

-- To see how good I actually am at modelling a real world system in code
+- To see how good I actually am at modeling a real-world system in software
 - I have no idea how accurate an NES emulator needs to be for it to play games well.
 I guess I will figure that out along the way, but I like to play things safe.

+In addition, I want to learn more about real-time systems that require shared resources.

+## Usage

+- Compiling my example ROM (A really stupid test program):
+    - Ensure you have freem's [asm6f](https://github.com/freem/asm6f) installed (available in Arch Linux as `asm6f` package)
+    - `asm6f sample.asm`
+- Running the Emulator:
+    - Have the [Rust build system](https://www.rust-lang.org/tools/install) set up
+    - `cargo run --release -- [ROM.nes]`

 ## Roadmap